nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Class diagram for Predicate classes](images/PredicateClassDiagram.png) *Figure X: Class diagram for Predicate classes*

-The following Predicate classes implements `Predicate<Assignment>` and are passed into the constructor of `FindCommand` when the user inputs keywords of its assigned field:
+The following Predicate classes implements `Predicate<Assignment>` and specific ones are passed into the constructor of `FindCommand` when the user inputs keywords of its assigned field:

 - NameContainsKeywordsPredicate for name keywords
 - ModuleCodeContainsKeywordsPredicate for module code keywords